rebelsky/sams-assorted-musings-reflections/csc151-2023fa-eoces.md

 Let me see what else I can learn from the other answers those students gave.

-* Student 1: Did not provide any textual feedback.
+* One did not provide any textual feedback.
-* Student 6: Identifies the mini-projects as the issue.
+* Another identifies the mini-projects as the issue.
 Notes some stress from the 10:00 p.m. deadlines [10].
 Notes some stress that they took longer than the time estimates.
 Perhaps I should drop those.
-* Student 10: Noted that the pre-reflection and post-reflection took extra time.
+* A third noted that the pre-reflection and post-reflection took extra time.
 Noted that they had other issues that may make them slower in general.
-* Student 12: Also identified the mini-projects as the primary issue.
+* A fourth Also identified the mini-projects as the primary issue.
 Also disliked the time estimates.
 Noted that English is not their native language, which causes some work to take longer.
-* Student 24: Noted that they didn't always do the reading questions (or, more precisely, that they didn't always have time to do the reading questions).
+* The fifth observed that they didn't always do the reading questions (or, more precisely, that they didn't always have time to do the reading questions).

 Hmmm ...
 What about the two students who reported 10--12 hours?

-* Student 4: Reports spending about seven hours per mini-project and one hour per reading.
+* One eports spending about seven hours per mini-project and one hour per reading.
 Also reports having prior experience with CS [9].
-* Student 20: Writes: "MPs definitely tilted the scale a lot.
+* The other writes: "MPs definitely tilted the scale a lot.
 I could've probably spent less time on them with better habits, but those habits are surprisingly hard to just adopt."

 It appears that eliminating the estimated time would be helpful.
 I had intended the estimated times as a tool; students who were taking more should reach out for help.
 But that's not how students are taking them.
 And my estimates are not always good.